btbatson/jobs254_bot/README.md

-# feedr: RSS Bot for Twitter!
+# Jobs254: RSS Bot for Twitter!

-feedr will read RSS feeds that you specify and then it will determine if there's new content since last checked.
+Jobs254 will read RSS feeds that you specify and then it will determine if there's new content since last checked.
 If there is, then it will publish a post on your Twitter account on your behalf for each new content update.

 As is, feedr will add the following information to a tweet:
 * Title of the new content entry